 Before salad dressing mixes were ubiquitous, Good Seasons sold its dressings with an iconic bottle that was appealing enough for serving.
 Today, the brand offers the same deal, although the cruet is a little different.
-There are measurement marks on the side of the bottle, but our tester reported they are not obvious quantities.
+Although there are measurement marks on the side of the bottle, they are not obvious quantities.
 The “O,” “W,” and “V” correspond to how much oil, vinegar, and water are required to prepare the included Good Seasons dressing packet.
-She made the Italian dressing twice according to box directions and cruet measurements with consistent, tasty results.
-When shaking the dressing some leakage seeped out between the plastic top and cruet, but not much.
+We made the Italian dressing twice according to box directions and cruet measurements with consistent, tasty results.
+When shaking the dressing, some leakage seeped out between the plastic top and cruet, but not much.

-Our reviewer appreciated the sturdy glass cruet with its wide mouth and sloped body, but reported the plastic top seemed flimsy and was difficult to snap on and off.
-Beyond the included Italian dressings, she filled the bottle with a vinaigrette, as well as a chunky blue cheese dressing.
-Across four tests she found the mouth of the bottle amply-sized to add all ingredients without spillage or need for a funnel.
-The flow of the vinaigrette was nice and controlled coming out the flip-top spout, but the chunky blue cheese could not pass through the hole.
+We appreciated the sturdy glass cruet with its wide mouth and sloped body, but reported the plastic top seemed flimsy and was difficult to snap on and off.
+Beyond the included Italian dressings, we filled the bottle with a vinaigrette and a chunky blue cheese dressing.
+Across four tests, the mouth of the bottle was amply sized to add all ingredients without spillage or the need for a funnel.
+The flow of the vinaigrette was nice and controlled coming out of the flip-top spout, but the chunky blue cheese could not pass through the hole.
 This was easily remedied by taking the plastic top off and pouring directly from the container.

-According to our tester, a typical bottle brush was too big to fit into the cruet for washing, but a small brush easily passed the mouth and reached the entire glass surface.
-Our reviewer noted that without the plastic top on, this cruet was attractive enough to serve maple syrup, sauces, or dressings right at the table.
+While cleaning, we found that a typical bottle brush was too big to fit into the cruet for washing, but a small brush easily passed the mouth and reached the entire glass surface.
+Without the plastic top on, this cruet was attractive enough to serve maple syrup, sauces, or dressings right at the table.

 Price at time of publish: $9